SWelland1/Project2/README.md

 ![css validation](images/css%20style%20validator.png)

-* Lighthouse in Chrome Developer Tools was used to check performance.
+* Lighthouse in Chrome Developer Tools was used for performance.

 ![lighthouse report](images/Start%20Page%20Lighthouse%20tresting.png)

-* [JSHint](https://jshint.com/) was run on the JavaScript code and there were no errors found.
+* [JSHint](https://jshint.com/) for Javascript errors were found but didnt seem to impace the running of the code.

 ![JSHint validation](images/JS%20Validator.png)

 ### Compatibility and Responsiveness

-The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.
+The website was tested on Chrome, Edge and Safari browsers with no problems found.

-The website was tested on numerous sized screens including different desktop, tablet and mobile devices and was found to respond as expected to all sizes.
+All size devices were testing to check responsiveness.

 ![Start section responsive](/images/I%20Phone%2012%20Pro%20Size.png)
 ![Ipad Mini](images/IPad%20Mini%20Size.png)